sanderbrugge/OrderCRM/README.md

 React Native implementation of the Order-assignment.

+# Demo

+There is a demo video available [here](https://github.com/sanderbrugge/OrderCRM/blob/master/Teamleader_order_assignment.mov)

 # Launching simulators

 I implemented and tested the application mainly on iOS, on an iPhone X. That being said, it does work on Android so you can run it there too.
 I tested the final application on an Android Emulator, Google Pixel 2, on Android API 28.

+I would however suggest to test and run it on an iPhone X for the best experience.

 ## First time setup